pypa/flit/doc/cmdline.rst

    See :ref:`uploading packages with environment variables <upload_envvars>` for more information.

+.. envvar:: FLIT_ALLOW_INVALID

+   .. versionadded:: 0.13

+   Setting this to any non-empty value tells Flit to continue if it detects invalid metadata, instead of failing with an error.
+Problems will still be reported in the logs, but won't cause Flit to stop.

+   If the metadata is invalid, uploading the package to PyPI may fail.
+This environment variable provides an escape hatch in case Flit incorrectly rejects your valid metadata.
+If you need to use it and you believe your metadata is valid, please `open an issue <https://github.com/takluyver/flit/issues>`__.

 .. envvar:: SOURCE_DATE_EPOCH

    To make reproducible builds, set this to a timestamp as a number of seconds